• Skip to main content

 Express Consent

 Colorado’s Express Consent law requires all drivers who are arrested for DUI or DWAI to consent to an alcohol or drug test.
-Drivers who refuse testing face a one-year license suspension, among other penalties.
+Drivers who refuse testing face a one-year license suspension, among other penalties, and must address the matter in a DMV hearing following a DUI arrest or initial arrest.

 Aggravated DUI and Zero Tolerance